Module One - Intuition, Intention & motivation

 water your seed

-Your acknowledgment is like water to a seed
+Your acknowledgment is like water to a seed; water your seed regularly!

 attachment - Non-attachment - detachment